 - Teaching with Case Studies of Intercultural Encounters

 - Challenges and Opportunities

-In revaluating the role of higher education in a cosmopolitan world, modern educators have come to question the limits of geographically-defined canons, traditional curricular content, and other longstanding teaching approaches.
+In reevaluating the role of higher education in a cosmopolitan world, modern educators have come to question the limits of geographically defined canons, traditional curricular content, and other longstanding teaching approaches.
 Listening Across Borders places the music history classroom at the center of the conversation about internationalization in higher education, embracing pedagogies that develop the skillsets to become global citizens in a world where international cooperation is increasingly essential.